What is a DET Course?

 - Curriculum design

-- Economic and political influences in lifelong learning sector
+- Economic and political influences in the lifelong learning sector

 - Effective assessment